rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/post-pause-v1.0-tenantid-groups-groupid.rst

     POST /v1.0/{tenantId}/groups/groupId/pause

-This operation pauses a specific scaling group.
-After a group is paused no executions on the group are allowed.
-This includes API-generated or scheduled policy executions.
-Triggering convergerence is also not allowed.
+This operation pauses the specified scaling group.
+When a group is paused, no policy or convergence operations are allowed.
+Any convergence operations in progress are stopped.
+Group configuration updates like min/max/cooldown and launch configurations updates like imageRef can run when a group is paused.
-Any existing convergence that is running will be stopped.
-Group configuration like min/max/cooldown and launch configuration changes like imageRef are allowed during a paused state.
-If a scaling group is paused, the group state will return ``"paused": true``.
-Use :ref:`resume <resume-group>` API operation to resume a paused group.
+You can resume a paused group by submitting a :ref:`resume <resume-group>` request.

 This operation does not take any data and does not return any data.
 If it succeeds, a 204 response code is returned.